spcourse/python/en/try-except/index.md

 - If the exception matches a specific `except` block, the code within that block is executed, and the program continues after the `try`/`except`.
 - **Note:** only the first matching except clause is triggered.

+If the user enters `0`:

+    Error: You cannot divide by zero!

+User enters invalid input, like the string `'number'`:

+    Error: Please enter a valid number.

+And if the user enters `10`:

+    The result is: 1

 ## Generic exceptions

 If you don't specify the type of error after `except`, it will catch any error.
 This ensures that even unexpected issues are handled gracefully.
 However, this should be done sparingly as it can make debugging harder.